jiy173/selfievideostabilization/README.md

 ![](./Figs/teaser.png)

 Note 1: We are still working on building this repository, uploading training data and cleaning up training code.
 Please stay tuned for more updates.
 Meanwhile, please find [the raw videos and detected masks](https://github.com/jiy173/selfievideostabilization#dataset "the raw videos and detected masks") used in the training.
+If you would like to try out the training code, please use the temporary [minimal training code](https://github.com/jiy173/selfievideostabilization#training-code).

 Note 2: To use this code, you need to compile opencv-python from source with cuda and python support.